+Please note that the above chart is based on Division of Local Services data and assume revenues are level from the previous year.
+If revenues are lower, the tax impact will increase.

 Summary of Warrant Articles

 Below is a summary of the articles to be voted on at Town Meeting (both monetary and non-monetary).